labgem/microscope-user-doc/docs/content/compgenomics/pancoreTool.rst

 5) The “**Gene annotations and export**” module allows the users to download annotations of core-genome, variable-genome and strain specific genes in a tabulated file.
 There is 23 columns to describe each feature:

 	* *MICFAM_Id*: MicroScope gene family identifier.
-Singletons are identified with a “singl” tag in this column.
+Singletons are identified with a “single” tag in this column.
 	* *NbOrganismsFAM*: number of organisms linked to the family.
 For core-genome and strain specific files, this value is constant (respectively : n and 1).
 For the variable-genome file, this value ranges from 1 to (n-1). (with n = the number of included organism).
 	* *Organism*: organism name / strain
 	* *GO_id*: CDS identifier